 Where do you fit in?

-Communities and stakeholders, such as local businesses, can also play key role in either pressuring the adoption of, or for ensuring the successful implementation of, urban sustainability policies at the local and national level.
-For example, more cities are offering transportation alternatives such as bike and car sharing schemes.
-Take advantage of these alternatives and use them as a way to curb your carbon footprint (and potentially kick-start a healthy daily habit!).
+Everyone can play key role in either pressuring for the adoption and implementation of urban sustainability policies at the local and national level.
+For example, more cities are offering alternative transportation services including bike and car sharing schemes.
+These alternatives help curb individual carbon footprints (and even kick-start a healthy daily habit!).
 New technologies are also opening innovative ways for people to make micro-interventions.
-For example, the application FixMyStreet let you communicate issues such as broken street lamps and pot holes in real time.
-Employers and businesses can also play a role.
+The application FixMyStreet helps people communicate local issues in real time, e.g. broken street lamps and pot holes.
+Large and small businesses can also play a role.
 For example, the OECD recently launched a campaign involving staff in offsetting commuting-related carbon emissions by offering to plant one tree for every staff member in the Paris area.
-Staff could then go a step beyond and plant a few more trees at a subsidised cost.
+Staff could then go a step beyond by choosing to plant a few more trees at a subsidised cost.

 Get involved: https://www.fixmystreet.com